Paul-Lecomte/stocker-frontend/README.md

 Things done and not yet done:
 - Stock Overview
    - [x] View all furniture items and their details
+   - [x] Include images and descriptions for each furniture item
+   - [x] Show aisle locations for furniture items
 - Stock Movement Tracking
    - [x] Enable the search of furniture by their name
    - [x] Display stock movements on a graph
+   - [x] Fetch stock movements filtered by date ranges
 - Dashboard
    - [x] Show stock levels and product information
    - [x] Timezone are selected automatically
+   - [x] Display the total number of registered users
 - User management
   - [x] Show all the user with their rights
   - [x] Enable the creation of new users